approach0/guide/content/en/index.md

 * [Sponsor](https://github.com/sponsors/t-k-) this hobby project on Github

-* The current search engine core is closed source, contributions to it is thus by invitation.
+* The current search engine core is closed source, send me request to be invited.

 A list of contributions is maintained in project [documentation](https://approach0.xyz/docs/content/en/contributors.html).